 Clicking Cancel brings you back to the search results.
 If you are satifsied, click Publish.
 The next screen allows you to inspect your new share and to copy the url and/or send an e-mail.
 The email form is prefilled with some template that contains the link, so you don't need to copy it.

 When typing in an e-mail address, there are completion proposals provided from your address book.
 If you type in an arbitrary address (not in the proposals), hit Enter or Space in order to add the current address.
 You can hit Backspace two times to remove the last e-mail address.

-The new share can now be found in Collective Profile -> Shares.
+The new share can now be found in Collective Profile -> Shares and is also added to the Bookmarks section in the search menu.
 Clicking Done brings you back to the search results.